 Breakfast at the Pollard Hotel Dining Room

 The best way to start the day in Red Lodge is breakfast at Marli’s in the Pollard Hotel.
-Not only is it a beautiful, historic hotel, their breakfast menu is so tempting.
+Not only is it a beautiful, historic hotel, but their breakfast menu is also so tempting.
 My only complaint is there were too many things I wanted to eat.